Closed

 Eligible expenses

-- Capital expenditures such as acquisition of land, buildings, equipment, machinery, and rolling stock.
+- Capital expenses such as land, building, equipment, machinery, and vehicles

 Eligible geographic areas